Projects

 • Objective 3: Preliminary Business Development.
 Business development and technology transfer initiatives including market analysis studies, financial roadmap, business plan development, intellectual property initiatives, regulatory roadmap and exploitation activities.

-• Objective 4: Integrating the interdisciplinary team to have a less expensive MVP to obtain the most important clinical outcome on time.
+• Objective 4: Team integration.
+Integrating the interdisciplinary team to have a less expensive MVP to obtain the most important clinical outcome on time.

-MANAGEMENT The project is organized into three working areas associated with the acceleration of the technology transfer: technical, clinical and business.
-In all areas, the participation of physicians and engineers are very important:
+The project is organized into three working areas associated with the acceleration of the technology transfer: technical, clinical and business.
+In all areas, the participation of physicians and engineers is very important:

-• to design and to develop a medical device according to the needs and usability of therapists and patients.
+• To design and develop a medical device according to the needs and usability of therapists and patients.

-• An interdisciplinary team is crucial for the success of all issues and its integration has been considered with a specific Work Package and specific objectives.
-The project team is composed of experts in biomedical engineering, and medical doctors experts in rehabilitation and one engineer expert on entrepreneurship and business.
-Separated meetings will be necessary to discuss specific technical or clinical issues, but periodic joint ones will be also programmed and particularly semester one-day workshops to share the project progress, to discuss issues and next steps for sharing the procedures and intermediate outcomes, and preparing deliverables and milestones.
-They will be the forum in which all participants will contribute their inputs and points of view to the project’s overall management.
+An interdisciplinary team is crucial for the success of all issues and its integration has been considered with a specific Work Package and specific objectives.
+The project team is composed of experts in biomedical engineering, medical doctors experts in rehabilitation, and one engineer expert on entrepreneurship and business.
+Separated meetings will be necessary to discuss specific technical or clinical issues, but periodic joint ones will also be programmed, particularly semester one‑day workshops to share the project progress, discuss issues and next steps, and prepare deliverables and milestones.

-TECHNICAL SOLUTION Regarding the design and development of both hardware and software of MyoArm, the common guidelines for medical devices will be followed: limited manufacturing costs, open for scalability, lower battery consumption, maximum usability and comfortability for patients (textile sensor easy to put on, smaller dimensions and weight of the device, motivating serious games) and therapists (automatic and simple reports of patients’ progress, selection of more useful information about muscle function, prognosis indexes based on machine learning), regulatory requirements, low risk level of hazards and maintenance avoiding short term obsolete electronic components or software platforms, etc.
+Regarding the design and development of both hardware and software of MyoArm, the common guidelines for medical devices will be followed: limited manufacturing costs, scalable design, low battery consumption, maximum usability and comfort for patients (textile sensor easy to put on, smaller dimensions and weight of the device, motivating serious games) and therapists (automatic and simple reports of patients’ progress, selection of more useful information about muscle function, prognosis indexes based on machine learning), regulatory requirements, low risk level of hazards and maintenance avoiding short‑term obsolete electronic components or software platforms, etc.

-CLINICAL EVALUATION Participants will be asked to answer questionnaires evaluating the impact of the experienced motor impairment fatigue on daily life activities (Modified Fatigue Impact Scale) [Larson et al., 2020], the Spanish version of Disabilities of the Arm, Shoulder and Hand (DASH) questionnaire for functional impact assessment [Hervás et al., 2006] and the perceived quality of life (WHOQOL-BREF questionnaire).
-Motor function of all participants will be evaluated by a physician to evaluate the motor impairment and to evaluate motor strength and fatigue using clinical tests (Medical Research Council scale) [González-Seguel et al. 2019].
-Then, an estimation of muscle mass and body composition will be conducted using ultrasound and bio-impedance, respectively.
+Then, an estimation of muscle mass and body composition will be conducted using ultrasound and bio‑impedance, respectively.
 Instrumental evaluation of motor strength and fatigue will be conducted on upper limbs.
-Hand grip strength will be measured using hand-held dynamometry [Vanpee et al., 2011], handgrip dynamometry [Vanpee et al., 2014], and isokinetic dynamometry [Baldwin et al., 2012].
-Muscle strength is considered the maximal isometric torque during 5s, in 3 consecutive trials .
-Muscle fatigue is evaluated using the JAMAR grip test during 12 repeated contractions of 30s.
-A fatigue index is calculated as the ratio between average of last and the first three recordings [Karatrantou, 2019].
-Changes in muscle mass and body composition via ultrasound [Formenti et al., 2019] and bio-impedance [Wilhelmus et al., 2018], respectively.
-All patients will perform isometric tasks depending on the motor impairment (wrist, elbow or shoulder flexion and extension, forearm supination and pronation, and shoulder rotations and hand gripping) and non-isometric tasks (concentric and eccentric exercise, reaching task in 2D and 3D) in previously mentioned actions.
+Hand grip strength will be measured using dynamometry and isokinetic dynamometry.
+Muscle strength is considered the maximal isometric torque during 5 s in three consecutive trials.
+Muscle fatigue is evaluated using the JAMAR grip test during 12 repeated contractions of 30 s, and a fatigue index is calculated as the ratio between the average of the last and the first three recordings.
+Changes in muscle mass and body composition will be assessed via ultrasound and bio‑impedance.
+All patients will perform isometric and non‑isometric tasks according to the specific motor impairment.

 Publications

-In this study, the authors used Innovative algorithms for wearable devices and garments that are critical for diagnosing and monitoring disease (such as lateral epicondylitis (LE)) progression.
-LE affects individuals across various professions and causes daily problems.
-They analyzed signals from the forearm muscles of 14 healthy controls and 14 LE patients using high-density surface electromyography.
-Authors discerned significant differences between groups by employing phase–amplitude coupling (PAC) features.
-In their study researchers leveraged PAC, Daubechies wavelet with four vanishing moments (db4), and state-of-the-art techniques to train a neural network for the subject’s label prediction.
+In this study, the authors used innovative algorithms for wearable devices and garments that are critical for diagnosing and monitoring disease progression, such as lateral epicondylitis (LE).
+They analyzed signals from the forearm muscles of 14 healthy controls and 14 LE patients using high‑density surface electromyography and employed advanced signal features and neural networks for classification.

 Funding Institutions